Marketing automation is the latest buzzword in the digital marketing world. But what does it mean and how does it help you to sell more?

 Marketing automation refers to software that exists with the goal of automating marketing actions.

 Quite simply, marketing automation is a piece of software that automates and simplifies your marketing processes.
 This can include tracking the entire customer journey from first website visit through to purchase, mass messaging of customers on a personalised basis and sending promotions or marketing materials.

-Marketing automation is growing at a compounded rate of 8.55% and is on track to become a $5.5 billion dollar industry by 2019.
+Marketing automation is growing at a compound rate of 8.55% and is on track to become a $5.5 billion dollar industry in 2019.

 What about sales?

 That all sounds great, but it also sounds very marketing-focused.
 What about sales?

 Marketing automation effectively acts as a partnership between your marketing and sales processes, allowing you to streamline and optimise both parties.

 77% of CMOs at top performing companies indicate their most compelling reason for implementing marketing automation is to drive up revenue.

 So how exactly does marketing automation help your business to sell more?